Brovary: Geography

 Brovary is a raion centre in Kyiv Oblast.
 It is situated 20 kilometers from the capital of Ukraine, Kyiv.
 Brovary Raion lies in the areas of mixed forests.
-The climate here is moderately continental with the middle temperature -6 C in January and +19 C in July.
+The climate here is moderately continental with the middle temperature −6 °C in January and +19 °C in July.

 Layout

-The modern centre of Brovary is the newest and the most beautiful part of the town.
-There, one will find a park with its peaceful alleys.
+The modern centre of Brovary is the newest part of the town.
 In the central park you can see monuments to the past.
 There is a plane and a tank.
-Some shops, offices and cafes are situated there, so the streets are never empty, even in the evening.
+Some shops, offices and cafes are situated there also.

 Traditionally the town is divided into three parts: the old town, the new town, and the industrial part.
 There are many plants and factories in the town, producing knitting, furniture, machine tools, plastic materials and other goods.
 There are ten secondary schools, two music schools, a school of Arts, and three libraries in Brovary.
 In the city center lies "Prometey", the historical museum in Gagarin street, which attracts many visitors.
 If you are fond of sports, you may go to the swimming pools or to the "Spartak" stadium, or even enter the sport college.

 Culture

 In September the citizens of Brovary celebrate the Holiday of the Town's Day.
 It is the time when everyone can watch and listen to concerts of musicians and singers, and see performances by dancers who live in the district.
-On that day, all the competitions are for show, but Brovary itself is known to be a famous sports town, where a lot of well-known sportsmen have started their career.
+On that day, all the competitions are for show, but Brovary itself is known to be a sports town, where a lot of well-known sportsmen have started their career.